Been Caught Stealing

+The tune later appeared in the 2004 video game Grand Theft Auto: San Andreas on the fictional in-game radio station "Radio X".

 Among its highlights are what Rolling Stone dubbed "the best use of dog barks since Pet Sounds".
 "That was Annie", recalled singer Perry Farrell.
 "I'd got her from a dog shelter and she was quite needy, so I brought her down to the studio that day rather than leave her at home… I'm singing in the booth with the headphones on and Annie gets all excited and starts going, 'Ruff!
 Ruff!
 Ruff!'… The fact that she ended up on the track was just pure coincidence."

 Critical reception

-Greg Prato from AllMusic declared the song as a "cheerful ditty".
+Greg Prato from AllMusic named the song a "cheerful ditty".
 J.D.
-Considine from The Baltimore Sun found that "the loping groove and whirlpool guitars" of songs like "Been Caught Stealing", "are enough to suggest that Jane's Addiction may yet rewrite the book on hard rock."
+Considine from The Baltimore Sun found that the "loping groove and whirlpool guitars" of songs like "Been Caught Stealing", "are enough to suggest that Jane's Addiction may yet rewrite the book on hard rock."
 Larry Flick from Billboard wrote, "After a long and impressive reign at modern rock radio, cut from acclaimed band's current set is well-poised to click at top 40.
-Trippy psychedelic rave-fueled with nifty acoustic and electric guitar trade-offs-kicks hard but doesn't risk intimidating weak-atheart mainstreamers."
+Trippy psychedelic rave-fueled with nifty acoustic and electric guitar trade-offs-kicks hard but doesn't risk intimidating weak-at-heart mainstreamers."
 The Daily Vault's Christopher Thelen stated that this is "the song that will probably define Jane's Addiction for the remainder of time."

 Simon Reynolds from Melody Maker said it, "by some uncanny and presumably innocent coincidence, hits upon a near-identical groove to Happy Mondays' "Wrote for Luck": its funk undercarriage is almost baggy."
+Another Melody Maker editor, Chris Roberts, named it "another cut from the riotous Ritual LP, still weird and wild and winging its way through Farrell's fantastical prayers.
+Withdrawal is not advised."
 John Lannert from Sun Sentinel described the song as "psychedelic hip-hop".
 Craig S. Semon from Telegram & Gazette named it the "standout" of the album and "rock 'n' roll's definitive pro-shoplifting song."
 He added, "From its inspired use of dogs barking and hands clapping, this song is a gem.
 Farrell's commanding vocals, Navarro's choppy rhythms and the song's engaging brassiness creates a strong interplay for this truly distorted vision.
 The lines "When we want something, we don't want to pay for it.
 We walk right through the door", emphasises this offbeat bohemian view of survival."